Our companies are backed by the Best Pick Guarantee. Call one today!

 What to Do When Your Home’s A/C Is Not Blowing Cold AirMay 31st, 2012 by

-When coming home after a long day out on a stuffy summer’s afternoon, the last thing you want to be greeted with upon walking through the front door is a blast of warm air—a sure sign of an A/C unit not cooling as it should.
-If you discover that your air conditioner has stopped blowing cold air, you’ll probably wonder what to do for the fastest fix.
+When you arrive home after a long day out on a stuffy summer’s afternoon, the last thing you want to be greeted with upon walking through the front door is a blast of warm air—a sure sign of an A/C unit not cooling as it should.
+If you discover that your air conditioner has stopped blowing cold air, you’ll probably wonder what to do next for the fastest fix.

 Air Conditioning 101

-How to Clean Your Condenser in 7 Steps:
+How to Clean Your Condenser in 6 Steps

 Screw the protective grilles back onto the unit.
 After you’ve finished cleaning the condenser, use a level to make sure that the unit is balanced properly.
 If the unit isn’t level, drainage problems may occur.

 If cleaning the condenser unit doesn’t solve your problem, then you likely need to have your refrigerant recharged.
 Because this task involves working with potentially harmful substances, your best bet is to call an HVAC professional.

-Smart maintenance: Even if your AC is working fine, cleaning your condenser is something that should be done every year, ideally on a warm day before the heavy-use season.
+Even if your air conditioner is working fine, cleaning your condenser is something that should be done every year, ideally on a warm day before the heavy-use season.
 As you can imagine, the HVAC business is highly cyclical, so bear in mind that you may encounter a wait for service if you call an HVAC company during the busy summer months.
-If you give your system a good cleaning in the spring, you can hopefully catch any small problems (such as bent condenser fins) before they bring your whole system down just when you need it the most.
-More about HVAC maintenance.